 Baldwin then goes on to share something of his vision for the future and the possibilities ahead:

 We should certainly know by now that it is one thing to overthrow a dictator or repel an invader and quite another thing really to achieve a revolution.
 Time and time and time again, the people discover that they have merely betrayed themselves into the hands of yet another Pharoah who, since he was necessary to put the broken country together, will not let them go.
 Perhaps, people being the conundrums that they are, and having so little desire to shoulder the burden of their lives, this is what will always happen.
 But at the bottom of my heart I do not believe this.
 I think that people can be better than that, and I know that people can be better than they are.

 He doesn’t get specific on what we can do to shoulder our burdens—it’s not that kind of book.
-The general idea is that the fate black Americans and white Americans are intertwined.
+The general idea is that the fates of black Americans and white Americans are intertwined.
 The history of how black Americans came to this country and how they’ve been treated through our history needs to be acknowledged, and our social structures reexamined in light of this understanding.
 We can’t just expect black Americans to adopt white priorities.
 It is time for us to recreate our country together:

 Everything now, we must assume, is in our hands; we have no right to assume otherwise.
-If we—and now I mean the relatively conscious whites and the relatively conscious blacks, who must, like lover, insist on, or create, the consciousness of the others—do not falter in our duty now, we may be able, handful that we are, to end the racial nightmare, and achieve our country, and change the history of the world.
+If we—and now I mean the relatively conscious whites and the relatively conscious blacks, who must, like lovers, insist on, or create, the consciousness of the others—do not falter in our duty now, we may be able, handful that we are, to end the racial nightmare, and achieve our country, and change the history of the world.
 If we do not dare everything, the fulfillment of that prophesy, re-created from the Bible in song by a slave is upon us: God gave Noah the rainbow sign, No more water, the fire next time!